 Copies of some documentation packages have been scanned and are available for perusing or downloading without charge.
 They relate to some of the series available through the Access to Archival Databases (AAD) resource.
 For further information please click on .

 The unit retains some data files (as transferred and preserved) in EBCDIC packed decimal, zone-decimal, binary, or NIPS formats or encoding.
 Where this is the only version of a file in NARA's custody, the unit provides exact copies of the files.

-NARA is beginning to make some accessioned electronic records files and documentation available for download via NARA's online catalog at no charge.
-For more details, please see the Accessing Electronic Records via the Online Catalog page or contact staff.
+NARA is beginning to make some accessioned electronic records files and documentation available for download via the National Archives Catalog at no charge.
+For more details, please see the Accessing Electronic Records via the National Archives Catalog page or contact staff.

 Extracts from data files are not offered, nor are printouts (or dumps) of full data files; however, see below.

 - The unit will produce a "public use" electronic extract data file when technically and practically feasible, from a data file having some non-releasable records and/or non-releasable data elements.